C. T. Mudaliar

-Diwan Bahadur Conjeevaram Thiruvenkata Mudaliar (born 1901 or 1902) was an Indian botanist and civil servant who served as Chief Commissioner of Coorg Province from 1949 to 1950.
-He was the second Indian to hold the post after Ketoli Chengappa and the last before Coorg was inducted as a Part-C state of the Indian Union.
+Diwan Bahadur Kanchipuram Thiruvenkata Mudaliar (born 1901 or 1902) was an Indian botanist and civil servant who served as Chief Commissioner of Coorg Province from 1949 to 1950.
+He was the second Indian to hold the post after Ketoli Chengappa.
+He was in charge when Coorg was inducted as a Part-C state of the Indian Union on 26 January 1950.